1404Samyak/DAI-101_Assignment/Readme.md

 ## **3️⃣ Outlier Detection & Treatment**
 - **Interquartile Range (IQR) method** was used to detect outliers.
-- Two approaches for handling outliers:
+- Approaches for handling outliers:
   ✅ **Removing them** (strict cleaning).

 ---